gzpan/Translation-on-Tars-Documents/tars_tup.md

 };

 //return value
-Const int TAFSERVERSUCCESS = 0; //Server side processing succeeded Const int TAFSERVERDECODEERR = -1; //Server-side decoding exception Const int TAFSERVERENCODEERR = -2; //Server-side encoding exception Const int TAFSERVERNOFUNCERR = -3; //There is no such function on the server side Const int TAFSERVERNOSERVANTERR = -4; //The server does not have the Servant object Const int TAFSERVERRESETGRID = -5; // server grayscale state is inconsistent Const int TAFSERVERQUEUETIMEOUT = -6; // server queue exceeds limit Const int TAFASYNCCALLTIMEOUT = -7; // Asynchronous call timeout Const int TAFINVOKETIMEOUT = -7; //call timeout
-Const int TAFPROXYCONNECTERR = -8; //proxy link exception Const int TAFSERVEROVERLOAD = -9; //Server overload, exceeding queue length Const int TAFADAPTERNULL = -10; //The client routing is empty, the service does not exist or all services are down.
-Const int TAFINVOKEBYINVALIDESET = -11; //The client is illegally called by the set rule Const int TAFCLIENTDECODEERR = -12; //Client decoding exception Const int TAFSERVERUNKNOWNERR = -99; //The server is in an abnormal position
+const int TAFSERVERSUCCESS = 0; //Server side processing succeeded const int TAFSERVERDECODEERR = -1; //Server-side decoding exception const int TAFSERVERENCODEERR = -2; //Server-side encoding exception const int TAFSERVERNOFUNCERR = -3; //There is no such function on the server side const int TAFSERVERNOSERVANTERR = -4; //The server does not have the Servant object const int TAFSERVERRESETGRID = -5; // server grayscale state is inconsistent const int TAFSERVERQUEUETIMEOUT = -6; // server queue exceeds limit const int TAFASYNCCALLTIMEOUT = -7; // Asynchronous call timeout const int TAFINVOKETIMEOUT = -7; //call timeout const int TAFPROXYCONNECTERR = -8; //proxy link exception const int TAFSERVEROVERLOAD = -9; //Server overload, exceeding queue length const int TAFADAPTERNULL = -10; //The client routing is empty, the service does not exist or all services are down. const int TAFINVOKEBYINVALIDESET = -11; //The client is illegally called by the set rule const int TAFCLIENTDECODEERR = -12; //Client decoding exception const int TAFSERVERUNKNOWNERR = -99; //The server is in an abnormal position
 ```
 # 4. TUP uses <a id="main-chapter-4"></a>